nkirkes/nkirkes.github.io/content/posts/welcome-to-2023.md

 Again trying to keep a long story from being too long, I had a 200m walk back to my truck to process what I saw and why.
 In that short walk, my life's blessings moved to the forefront.
 My first-world complaints became minuscule, sickening even.
 But the lesson?
 How many people in my life are at their wit's end, hiding in plain sight?
 Can I be more available and more helpful?
 Can I be a refuge for them, and if so, how?
 What are the warning signs of someone considering suicide?
 Huge, HUGE topic to digest, and undoubtedly more significant than I can manage in a weekend.

 Events like these are nothing new; at 45, I've seen enough in my life to "know" these things already.
 Compressed into a week, I'm reminded how quickly life's noise can drown out the most important things.
-These events are reshaping how I'm approaching 2023.
+These events are reshaping how I'm approaching 2023 and accentuating my appreciation for my health, family, friends, and the relative safety and security in which I live.

 *Much love to all this new year, and thank you for reading!*